Last Updated on 22nd January 2023 by peppe8o

 Connect remotely with RDP

-If you are a Windows PC, open Remote Desktop application and insert you RPI IP address in Computer input box, ten press Connect button.
-After RSA confirmation window, you should see Raspberry PI OS login page:
+If you are a Windows PC, open the Remote Desktop application and insert your RPI IP address in the Computer input box, then press the Connect button.
+After the RSA confirmation window, you should see the Raspberry PI OS login page:

-Insert defaul Raspbery PI username (pi) and password (raspberry).
+Insert the default Raspberry PI username (pi) and password (raspberry).

 Next Steps

-After finished OS installation, you may need the following setup:
+After finishing the OS installation, you may need the following setup:

 - Assign static IP address and configure Networking